finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the diary entry code to mark as final. var navTypeCode = "navTypeCode_example";  // string? | When provided Finalises the Valuation Point of the specified NAV Type.
-When not provided the Primary NAV Type will be Finalised. (optional)
+Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The details of the Valuation Point to mark as final. var navTypeCode = "navTypeCode_example";  // string? | When provided, finalises the Valuation Point of the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
                 // ValuationPointDataResponse result = apiInstance.FinaliseCandidateValuationPoint(scope, code, valuationPointDataRequest, navTypeCode, opts: opts);

-                // [EXPERIMENTAL] FinaliseCandidateValuationPoint: Finalise Candidate.
+                // [EXPERIMENTAL] FinaliseCandidateValuationPoint: Finalise a Candidate Valuation Point.
                 ValuationPointDataResponse result = apiInstance.FinaliseCandidateValuationPoint(scope, code, valuationPointDataRequest, navTypeCode);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }